 Figure legends including figure number, a short title and detailed description should be embedded at the end of text file.

 All figures should be cited consecutively in the main text by Arabic numbers (Figure 1, Figure 2, etc).
-All figures must be submitted in TIFF or JPEG format as separate files labeled with the corresponding numbers.
+All figures must be in high quality, inserted at the end of the Word file of the manuscript and labeled with the corresponding numbers.
+The text in all figures must be in Arial font.
 Photographs of a person should render them unidentifiable or include their written permission.
 Any figures involving Copyright issues should conform to the Copyright policy.

 American Journal of Neurodegenerative Disease is an open access journal which provides instant, worldwide and barrier-free access to the full-text of all published articles.
 Publication charges allow the publisher to make the published material available for free to all interested online readers.